ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 # Specify which mode and what boundary condition
 s=-2; l=2; m=2; a=0.7; omega=0.5; bc=IN;
-# Specify where to match the ansatzes
+# Specify where to match to ansatzes
 rsin=-20; rsout=250;

 # NOTE: julia uses 'just-ahead-of-time' compilation.
 Calling this the first time in each session will take some time